Undergraduate Department of

-Chair and Professor: Ray; Professors: Arjmandi, Delp, Ilich-Ernst, Moffatt, Panton, Sathe; Associate Professors: Figueroa, Kim, Ormsbee; Assistant Professors: Evanson, Hwang, Rao, Salazar; Teaching Faculty III: Farrell, Garber, Kasper, Sehgal; Teaching Faculty II: Spicer; Teaching Faculty I: Maier; Adjunct Professors: Magnuson, Plettl, Qasem, Stapell, Stowers, Trone; Didactic Program in Dietetics Director: Farrell; Dietetic Internship Director: Spicer; Professors Emeriti: Dorsey, Erdman, Harris, Haymes, Hsieh, Kassouny, Toole; Affiliate Faculty: Boche, Dilks, Gibson, Hernandez, Hutcherson, Latimer, Lunt, Pappas, Pfeil; Courtesy Faculty: Blasco, Burkhart, Clay, Conti, Daggy, Florian, Ghosh, Lima, Rahnama; Advisory Board Members: Daggy, Derman, Hamilton, Hennig, Katch, Koo, Weaver
+Chair and Professor: Ray; Assistant Chair and Teaching Faculty: Garber; Professors: Arjmandi, Delp, Hickner, Kim, Panton, Ray; Associate Professors: Ormsbee, Salazar; Assistant Professors: Berryman, Gordon, Hennigar, Hwang, Koutakis, LaFavor, Parvativar, Rao, Singh, Steiner; Teaching Faculty III: Farrell, Garber, Sehgal; Teaching Faculty I: Griffiths, Ghosh, Maier, Trone, Williams; Adjunct Professors: Magnuson, Stowers; Professors Emeriti: Dorsey, Erdman, Harris, Haymes, Hsieh, Kassouny, Toole; Affiliate Faculty: Dilks, Hernandez, Hutcherson, Latimer, Pfeil, Robinson, Stone; Courtesy Faculty: Blasco, Burkhart, Clay, Conti, Daggy, Florian, Lima, Rahnama; Advisory Board Members: Daggy, Derman, Hamilton, Hennig, Katch, Koo, Weaver

-The Department of Nutrition, Food and Exercise Sciences offers four Bachelor of Science degrees: Athletic Training, Dietetics, Exercise Science, and Food and Nutrition.
+The Department of Nutrition, Food and Exercise Sciences offers four Bachelor of Science degrees: Athletic Training, Dietetics, Exercise Physiology, and Food and Nutrition.

-The athletic training degree program is accredited by the Commission on Accreditation of Athletic Training Education (CAATE) until October, 2019.
-Students entering the undergraduate program as of Fall, 2016 will be required to complete a graduate professional athletic training program in order to become Board of Certification eligible.
+Students entering the undergraduate program as of Fall 2016 will be required to complete a graduate professional athletic training program in order to become Board of Certification eligible.
 A major in athletic training is offered to students interested in working with injury prevention, recognition, immediate care, rehabilitation, health care management, and professional development in a sports medicine environment.
 Athletic training students have opportunities to gain clinical experience in a variety of sports settings, both on and off campus.
 Access to the athletic training program is limited by restricting the number of students admitted annually to match the available resources.
 The admission requirements and procedures for the athletic training program at Florida State University include common entry indicators.
 The common indicators included in each student's portfolio will be ranked as follows: